JLeuze/Meteor-Slides/readme.txt

 7. Meteor Slides Widget

 == Changelog ==
+= 1.5.6 =
+* Updated support for version 1.1.0 of the Members plugin
+* Added Meteor Slides capabilities group for Members plugin role editor

 = 1.5.5 =
 * Added support for responsive images using srcset in WordPress 4.4
 * Updated stylesheet with conflict fixes for the TwentySixteen theme